opentok/opentok-android-sdk-samples/README.md

 ## Development and Contributing

+Feel free to copy and modify the source code herein for your projects.
+Please consider sharing your modifications with us, especially if they might benefit other developers using the OpenTok Android SDK.
+See the [License](LICENSE) for more information.

 Interested in contributing?
-We :heart: pull requests!
+You :heart: pull requests!
 See the [Contribution](CONTRIBUTING.md) guidelines.

 ## Getting Help

-We love to hear from you so if you have questions, comments or find a bug in the project, let us know!
+You love to hear from you so if you have questions, comments or find a bug in the project, let us know!
 You can either:

 - Open an issue on this repository
 - See <https://support.tokbox.com/> for support options